Explore the historical continuity of our people: Aramean Timeline →

 In the Armenian language, both terms have always retained the initial vowel: Asori for "Syrian/Aramean" and Asorestantsi for "Assyrian," with the seventh-century Armenian geographer Ananias Shirakatsi distinguishing clearly between Asorestan ("Assyria") and Asorik ("Syria").
 Well-known Semitic scholars have held that "Syrian" and "Assyrian" are of completely different origins, though the matter remains open.

-The Older Name: "Aramaean" (Aramaya)
+The Older Name: "Aramean" (Aramaya)

-The Arameans in History
+Arameans in History

-The Aramaeans emerged by the end of the second millennium BCE as one of the most important groups in the cultural, political, and economic life of southwestern Asia.
+The Arameans emerged by the end of the second millennium BCE as one of the most important groups in the cultural, political, and economic life of southwestern Asia.
 Aramean tribes attained great power across large areas on both sides of the Syrian desert, establishing ruling dynasties and city-states.
 The most important Aramean kingdom was that of Aram, centered in Damascus, which scholars have described as the strongest and most influential power in the western Fertile Crescent.
 The kingdom dominated the region's main international trade routes and used the Aramaic dialect of Damascus as its administrative language.

-The Aramaeans were eventually defeated by Assyrian military expansion in the ninth and eighth centuries BCE.
+The Arameans were eventually defeated by Assyrian military expansion in the ninth and eighth centuries BCE.
 In 720 BCE, Sargon II brought the Aramean kingdoms of the west to an end, and their territories were incorporated into the Neo-Assyrian provincial system.
 Yet this military conquest proved to be culturally self-defeating for Assyria.
 As the historian Arnold Toynbee observed, the Assyrians subdued the Aramean, Phoenician, and Hebrew communities, but this expansion hastened the Aramean "cultural conquest of their military conquerors."
 Even before its expansion beyond the Euphrates, the Assyrian empire had found it necessary to adopt an Aramaic dialect as its official language, a step driven by the wide reach of Aramaic and the convenience of its alphabet and script.
 With a much larger Aramean population now under its rule, the smaller Assyrian population could not resist the process that scholars call "Aramaization," which gradually transformed the cultural face of the empire and led, in the words of H.W.F.
 Saggs, to "the Assyrians being outlived and absorbed."
 Aramaic displaced Akkadian as the language of everyday speech even within Assyria itself, and the cities of Assyria proper became so cosmopolitan that people of actual Assyrian descent were possibly a minority within them.

 After the fall of the Assyrian empire in 612 BCE, Aramaic continued to expand.
 Under the Achaemenid Persians (539-332 BCE), Aramaic attained official status across all Achaemenian territories, including Egypt and Anatolia, emerging as the lingua franca of Western Asia.
 The destruction of the Achaemenid empire by Alexander the Great led to Greek replacing Aramaic as the language of diplomacy and learning, and the old standard Aramaic broke up into local dialects.
-Among these, the most consequential for the history of the name "Suryoyo" was the dialect of Edessa, which gradually became the literary language of Aramaic-speaking Christians.
+Among these, the most consequential for the history of the name Suryoyo was the dialect of Edessa, which gradually became the literary language of Aramaic-speaking Christians.
 As the language into which the Bible was translated, it became the venerable tongue of the Aramaic-speaking Christians of Mesopotamia and Persia, much as the Arabic dialect of Mecca later became the classical language of Arabic literature and correspondence.

 Starting in the fifth century, Syriac-speaking Christians in the Roman part of the Near East gradually began using Suryaye instead of Aramaye to describe themselves.
 The process can be tracked through Bible translations with considerable precision.

-Consider the story of Naaman, the Aramaean general from 2 Kings 5.
+Consider the story of Naaman, the Aramean general from 2 Kings 5.
 In the Gospel of Luke (4:27), the Greek text calls him "Syrian."
-In the oldest Syriac Bible translations, the Old Syriac Gospels and the Peshitta, this word was rendered as "Aramaean" (Aramaya), and this was likely also how it appeared in the Syriac version of Tatian's Diatessaron.
-But in later translations, such as the seventh-century Harklean version, the same Greek word was now translated as "Syrian" (Suryaya).
+In the oldest Syriac Bible translations, the Old Syriac Gospels and the Peshitta, this word was rendered as "Aramean" (Aramaya), and this was likely also how it appeared in the Syriac version of Tatian's Diatessaron.
+But in later translations, such as the seventh-century Harklean version, the same Greek word was now translated as "Syrian" (Suryoyo).
 The same updated terminology also appears in the Syriac translation of the sermons of Severus of Antioch, prepared by Paul of Callinicum in the sixth century and later revised by Jacob of Edessa.

 Scholars attribute this shift to the deep influence that Greek culture and the Greek language exercised on Syriac-speaking Christians during the fifth and sixth centuries.
 As Christianity spread and the institutions of the Roman Empire penetrated deeper into daily life, the Greek manner of naming peoples replaced the indigenous one.